zmlka/undisciplinary/read_architecture.md

 regularly.

-Although S, M, L, XL is a monograph of a single office, what makes it so appealing and gives it such «replay value» is that Koolhaas is firstly a good writer and secondly he is so deeply ingrained and well versed in today's architecture world.
-It seems that the more you know, the more you can get out of the book, as the book contains much more than just project documentation.
+Although S, M, L, XL is a monograph of a single office, what makes it so appealing and gives it such «replay value» is that Koolhaas is an exceptionally gifted writer as well as being deeply ingrained in today's architecture world.
+Being familiar with OMA's output is a practically mandatory for understanding contemporary architecture.
+The more you know, the more you can get out of the book, as it is far more than just project documentation.
+Full anecdotes, related and unrelated thoughts, essays and thoughts.

-Full anecdotes, related and unrelated thoughts, creating the tome was a massive undertaking, as is reading it.
+Creating the tome was a massive undertaking, as is reading it.

 ### Design of Cities by Edmund Bacon
 ![](img/design.of.cities.jpg)